-Through pre-treatment consultation, we will check your dental history, your anxiety levels, and other health factors.
-Taking sedatives may pose risks; therefore, it is very important for us to know about medical conditions that may be adversely affected by sedation medications.
+Through your pre-treatment consultation, we will evaluate your dental history, your anxiety levels, and other health factors.
+For some patients, oral sedatives may pose certain risks; therefore, it is very important for us to know about medical conditions that may be adversely affected by sedation medications.
 After addressing all of these concerns, you and your dentist will decide what type of sedative and dosage will be best suited for your needs.

-Because it is unsafe for a sedated individual to operate a motor vehicle, you will require assistance to and from our office from a family member or friend on the day of your appointment.
-Also, since the effects of sedation may vary from patient to patient, it is prudent to have someone on hand afterward.
-We recommend having someone take care of you for at least 12 hours following your sedation visit, just to ensure that the sedative is wearing off properly and that you are in a safe environment.
+When oral sedatives are used, it becomes unsafe for the patient to operate a motor vehicle.
+You will require assistance to and from our office from either a family member or friend on the day of your appointment.
+Also, since the effects of sedation may vary from patient to patient, it is important to have someone with you for at least 12 hours after the appointment, to ensure that the sedative is wearing off properly and that you are in a safe environment.